The most frequently asked question will probably be

 I send many thanks to my esteemed social media advisor classmates, who helped me formulate these ideas and suggested some new ones: Cathy Corison, Lucy Ferriss, and Mary Schmich.

-You may have information or ideas about using Twitter for the 40th Reunion that haven't occurred to me, to my esteemed social media advisor classmates, or to my esteemed 40th Reunion co-chairs Vicki and Leigh.
+You may have information or ideas about using Twitter for the 45th Reunion that haven't occurred to me or to my esteemed social media advisor classmates.
 Our you may see that something I've written here is mistaken.
 We want to hear from you!
 Contact us (use the Contact Us page) and let us know.

 John Rabold '75